bernhardAxonIvy/doc/source/engine-guide/deployment/prepare/versioning/index.rst

 Versioning
 ^^^^^^^^^^

-We recommend creating as few different versions (process model versions) of an Axon Ivy Project (process model) as possible on an Axon Ivy Engine.
-This is because with each new version, another Axon Ivy project must be maintained on the Axon Ivy Engine.
-If, for example, a bug needs to be fixed, this may also need to be fixed for all old versions.
-This massively increases the maintenance effort.
+We recommend to operate a minimal set of project versions on an Axon Ivy Engine.
+With each new process model version introduced, you'll add a version that must be maintained.
+Therefore, bugs that must be fixed, will need to be fixed in each of the operated versions, which massively increases your maintenance efforts.
 Whenever possible, overwrite the old projects instead of introducing new versions.
 However, new versions must be introduced if incompatible changes are made, for example: